Close Close

 Dr. Patrick F. Leahy joined Monmouth University as president on August 1, 2019.
 He was unanimously selected by the Board of Trustees and members of the Presidential Search Committee following a comprehensive nationwide search.

-As Monmouth’s 10th president, Leahy has navigated through a global pandemic; implemented an ambitious five-year strategic plan—Excellence.
+As Monmouth’s 10th president, Leahy has navigated through a global pandemic; implemented an ambitious five-year strategic plan—”Excellence.
 Access.
-Ambition—to chart a course toward being a national leader at integrating academic excellence and student access; secured an invitation to join the Coastal Athletic Association (CAA), one of the nation’s leading mid-major Division I conferences; and launched a major capital campaign which aims to raise well over $100 million in support of the strategic plan.
+Ambition”—to chart a course toward being a national leader at integrating academic excellence and student access; secured an invitation to join the Coastal Athletic Association (CAA), one of the nation’s leading mid-major Division I conferences; signed a comprehensive strategic partnership with Hackensack Meridian Health, the region’s leading healthcare provider; and launched a major capital campaign which aims to raise well over $150 million in support of the strategic plan.

 Expanding graduate studies, Leahy has championed two new doctoral programs, including the Doctor of Occupational Therapy, which enrolled its first class in 2021, and the Doctor of Social Work in Human Rights Leadership, which welcomed its first cohort in 2023.
 The University now boasts four doctoral programs.